NafiurSiddiqui/Lara-ground/README.md

 -   you define this once inside the model class as property.
 For instance checkout (EloquentPost)['/first-app/app/Models/EloquentPost.php]'s `$with` property. with this you solve **n+1** problem as well as you DRY.
 Wihtout this you would have had to manually load posts with the `with` method.
 -   **NOTE** That if you ever needed to disable autoloading or eager loading you can do so by `Class::without(..args)->first()`.
 This will load the post without the specified relationship.
 So, if we had passed '_author_', '_category_' this would load the post without the author and _category_.

+# Dealing with static assets

+-   for the images.
+Put `/images/` instead of `./images`.
+Prolly this is due to how app visitors only get access to the `public` folder.